Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Introduction

 Deep networks have progressed to match or even outperform humans on many image recognition benchmarks \citep{He_2015, Vasudevan_2022, Dehghani_2023}.
 However, deep networks mostly excel on testing sets which are \emph{identically distributed} (iid) to the training set.
 This high performance on iid benchmarks is not necessarily indicative of their performance in scenarios that have rarely been visited during training, in the so-called \emph{out-of-distribution} domain.
 For example, state-of-the-art deep networks have shown to be brittle on tasks of recognizing objects in unusual poses, scales, or positions \citep{strikewithapose, madan2021small, ibrahim2022robustness, madan2022ood, Abbas_Deny_2023, ollikka2025a}.
 Such scenarios can often be described in the language of \emph{group theory}: changes of pose, scale, and position are indeed the result of \emph{group transformations} acting on visual objects.

 Several approaches have been proposed to increase robustness of deep networks to group transformations that are absent or only partially present in the training dataset.
 First, \textbf{equivariant neural networks} offer guarantees of robustness to target group transformations \citep{cohen2020generaltheoryequivariantcnns, bekkers2019b}.
-However, transformations need to be pre-specified mathematically in order to construct the relevant architecture for them.
+However, such approaches require complete \emph{a priori} knowledge of the transformation.
+In particular, the transformation group structure (e.g., cyclic group of a certain order) and its specific representation (e.g., rotations or translations) must be specified mathematically to construct the relevant architecture.
 Second, \textbf{data augmentations schemes}, used in combination with either supervised or self-supervised learning objectives \citep[e.g.,][]{benton2020learning, zbontar2021barlow,brehmer2024doesequivariancematterscale}, can ensure some level of invariance to pre-specified transformations.
 However, for optimal results, transformations need to be sampled uniformly across the entire range of parameters seen at test time \citep{ gerkenPMLR2024a,perin2025ability}.
 This is not always possible, in particular when one is only given \emph{examples} of transformations \emph{in a limited range}.
 In a third line of work, methods have been proposed that learn group transformations from examples, hereafter referred to as \textbf{latent equivariant operator} methods \citep{culpepper_learning_2009,sohl-dickstein_unsupervised_2017,connor2020representing,dupont2020equivariant, bouchacourt2021addressing,keller2021topographic, lecun_path_2022, connor2024learning}.
 These methods learn an encoder jointly with a latent space operator, such that after training the latent space operator produces transformations that are approximately equivariant to the transformations present in the dataset.
 These methods offer a promising alternative for out-of-distribution object recognition. \footnote{Latent equivariant operator methods should be distinguished from disentanglement methods; the latter can be seen as special cases of the former, where the latent operator is confined to a subspace \citep{higgins_towards_2018}---but see topological defects induced by subspace disentanglement in \citet{bouchacourt2021addressing}.}